syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 The following namespaces are required to compile the code in this topic.

+For Windows Forms, WPF, ASP.NET and ASP.NET MVC applications
 * using Syncfusion.DocIO
 * using Syncfusion.DocIO.DLS
 * using Syncfusion.DocToPDFConverter
+* using Syncfusion.Pdf

+For ASP.NET Core and Xamarin applications
+* using Syncfusion.DocIO
+* using Syncfusion.DocIO.DLS
+* using Syncfusion.DocIORenderer
 * using Syncfusion.Pdf

 DocToPDFConverter class is responsible for converting a RTF to PDF.
 The following code snippet illustrates how to convert a RTF to PDF document.